 Dylan joined Watsi on January 5th, 2021.
-One year ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dylan's most recent donation traveled 8,500 miles to support Lydiah, a 39-year-old vegetable vendor from Kenya, to fund leg surgery so she can walk again.
+Two years ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dylan's most recent donation traveled 8,500 miles to support Emily, a sweet 4-month-old baby from Kenya, to fund surgery to drain excess fluid from her brain.